tolgaerdonmez/episode-for-subtitle/README.md

 # episode-for-subtitle
 Episode-Subtitle Matcher
+### Use this on your own risk, your files can be overwrited while renaming.
+I hope that does not happen :)
 ### **Note:** Episodes and subtitles need to be in alpabethical order or in numerical

 #### For Example: